Car Accident Attorneys in New Orleans, Louisiana

 Who Drives Distracted the Most?

-It is probably not surprising that teenaged drivers are most likely to text or email while behind the wheel.
+It is probably not surprising that teenage drivers are most likely to text or email while behind the wheel.
 The CDC found that 60% of drivers under 18 drive while distracted by their phones.

 Distracted Driving in Louisiana